What are resistance bands good for?

 Start slowly and increase the intensity gradually.
 This way, you won’t burn yourself out too fast and the benefits of exercising will last longer.

 It’s also worth remembering that when you’re trying to get fit, you don’t always have to workout for hours.
-In fact, shorter bursts of activity throughout the day are more effective than long sessions.
+Shorter bursts of activity throughout the day are more effective than long sessions.

 The key is to make sure you’re moving regularly.
-If you don’t find any opportunities to move in your daily life, it might be worth investing in a resistance band to help you stay active.
+If you don’t find any opportunities to move daily, it might be worth investing in a resistance band to help you stay active.

 You can use these exercises anywhere—on the bus, in the office, or while watching TV—and they’re particularly useful for when you’re short on time.